apache/sling-site/src/main/jbake/content/documentation/development/osgi-mock.md

 ### `@AutoConfig`

-`@AutoConfig(MyService.class)` is used to automatically convert a runtime-retained component property type annotation in scope to a property map and merge it into a ConfigurationAdmin update for the designated component class, so that a matching `context.registerInjectActivateService(MyService.class)` call within the test body will reflect the values of the statically-typed config annotation, without having to explicitly pass them as a `Map<String, Object>` in the method arguments.
+`@AutoConfig(MyService.class)` is used to automatically convert a component property type annotation to a property map and install it using ConfigurationAdmin for the designated component class, so that a matching `context.registerInjectActivateService(MyService.class)` call will reflect the values of config annotation, without having to explicitly pass them as a `Map<String, Object>` in the method arguments.

 An `@AutoConfig` annotation may be specified on the test class or the test method.
 If both are specified, the method annotation takes precedence.